The Maine State Library facilitates access to and delivery of library services and collection resources for the State of Maine.

 The State Library is addressing changes in its traditional role under an older economy by focusing on new roles demanded by the present changing economy.
 No longer is the role of librarians to just gather and select information but instead to facilitate, organize, and access information.

-This Listing was Provided courtesy of JCHolcomb Photography
+This Virtual Tour was Provided courtesy of JCHolcomb Photography